 Scout International Fund overview

-The fund’s assets were spread across 71 holdings as of June 2016, and the fund was managing assets worth $1.5 billion as of July.
-As of June, its equity holdings included Magna International (MGA), Enbridge (ENB), Ryanair Holdings (RYAAY), Imperial Oil (IMO), and Volkswagen (VLKAY).
+The fund’s assets were spread across 73 holdings in April 2016 and was managing $1.6 billion in assets in May.
+In April, its equity holdings included Magna International (MGA), Enbridge (ENB), Ryanair Holdings (RYAAY), Japan Tobacco (JAPAY), and Volkswagen (VLKAY).

 Portfolio changes in the Scout International Fund

-Compared to the MSCI EAFE Index, the UMBWX is overweight in information technology, energy, consumer staples, and industrials sectors while being underweight in health care, financials, and telecom services sectors.
-European stocks make up over half of the fund’s assets with Asia-Pacific forming over 30% of the portfolio.
+Compared to the MSCI EAFE Index, UMBWX is overweight in the information technology, energy, and materials sectors while being underweight in the consumer discretionary and telecom services sectors.
+Stocks from Europe make up over half of the fund’s assets with Asia and the Pacific Basin forming over a quarter of the portfolio.

 How has the Scout International Fund (UMBWX) fared in YTD 2016?
-Let’s look at that in the next article.
+Let’s discover that in the next article.